TetianaShchudla/Fulfilment-Center-Analysis-in-Power-BI/README.md

-# 📊 Fulfillment Center Performance Dashboard
+# 📊 3PL Fulfillment Center Performance Dashboard

-This repository contains a **Power BI dashboard** that tracks the performance of **8 fulfillment centers in France** across key operational metrics.
+This repository contains a **Power BI dashboard** that tracks the performance of **8 fulfillment centers (FCs) in France** across key operational metrics.

 The data is **synthetically generated** using Python to simulate realistic fulfillment center operations over the year **2024**.